Xilinx/Vitis_Accel_Examples/validate/combine_bw_hm/details.rst

    sp=bandwidth_1.input:DDR[0]
    sp=bandwidth_1.output:DDR[0]

-slavebridge test is to validate direct host memory access from kernel using slave bridge.
+hostmemory test is to validate direct host memory access from kernel using slave bridge.

 The host allocates a buffer into specific host-only buffer using ``XCL_MEM_EXT_HOST_ONLY``.
 The ``cl_mem_ext_ptr`` object needs to be used in cases where memory assignment is done by user explicitly: